Run by School of Natural Sciences

 This module also consists of sessions involving problem solving in organic, physical and inorganic chemistry.
 There is team working assessment which is a Peerwise Problem Writing and Peer Feedback exercise.
 The course involves the students in précis writing and presentational skills as part of the assessment of this module.

-Course Team: Dr C Gwenin, Dr K Hughes, Dr L Murphy, Dr M Beckett, Dr P Murphy, Dr RA Davies, Prof B Paiz, Dr LF Jones, Dr M Lahmann.
+Course Team: Dr C Gwenin, Dr K Hughes, Dr L Murphy, Dr J. Thomas Prabhaker, Dr P Murphy, Prof B Paiz, Dr M Lahmann.
 Dr HY Tai, Dr V Fitzsimmons-Thoss

 All Academic staff (assessments).